 An information brochure accompanies your capsules and an example dosage is on the bottle label.

 Sam is available to you 100% via phone/text/email should you need any advice or have any questions while taking your capsules or remedies.

 Under the Birch Tree service's are set up to allow you to enjoy the first hours after birth with your new baby stress free and relaxed.
 Simply send a text when your labour begins if possible, and again when your placenta has been birthed and you've had some time with baby.
 You will then be advised of an approximate time of collection.
 Under the Birch Tree uses safe transport protocols for travel with infectious substances as per Australian government and World Health Organisations recommended guidelines.

-Please note: I am unable to take your placenta into my care without your signed booking forms, signed release form and full payment.
+Please note: We are unable to take your placenta into our care without your signed booking forms, signed release form and full payment.

 Under the Birch Tree is a very discreet business.
-Sam does not wear a uniform only a lanyard ID and the collection/delivery vehicle is unmarked so not to spark any unwanted attention from the neighbourhood.
+Sam does not wear a uniform only a lanyard ID and the collection/delivery vehicle is unmarked so not to spark any unwanted attention from visiting family/friends or your neighbourhood.

 Can I have a Water Birth?

 Water Births are not contradictions to Placenta Encapsulation.
 Under the Birch Tree does ask that if possible please birth the placenta out of the birth pool.
 If not, please have your midwife remove the placenta from the water as soon as it is birthed to avoid any possible contamination issues.

 Placenta is especially ideal for those who have a C/S birth as the capsules can aid your internal healing and may help with some of the side effects of surgery.

 note: You will need your midwife to follow our guide lines regarding times and storage.
 Your partner may take your placenta back to your room fridge or cooler while you are in recovery.